-CENTRAL FLORIDA - Most Americans will "spring forward" this weekend with the start of Daylight Saving Time.
+CENTRAL FLORIDA — Most Americans will "fall back" this weekend with the end of Daylight Saving Time.

-Yes, you'll lose an hour of sleep Saturday night.
-Yes, the sun will start setting later.
+Yes, you'll gain an hour of sleep Saturday night.
+Yes, the sun will start setting earlier.

 But wait a minute -- didn't Florida decide to get rid of the whole "spring forward, fall back" thing?